The $d$-Majorization Polytope: Introduction

-In order to answer the state-conversion problem posed above it turns out that the action of all thermal operations on the diagonal (w.r.t.~an eigenbasis of $H_S$) of a state co{\"i}ncides with the set of $d$-stochastic matrices, i.e.~column-stochastic\footnote{A matrix $A\in\mathbb R^{n\times n}$ is said to be \textit{column stochastic} if all its entries are non-negative and $\sum\nolimits_{i=1}^n A_{ij}=1$ for all $j=1,\ldots,n$, so the entries of each column sums up to one.} matrices $A$ with $Ad=d$ \cite[Thm.~1]{Lostaglio19}.
-In the classical realm---meaning if the initial state and the final state are both diagonal in an eigenbasis of the system's Hamiltonian---the $d$-stochastic matrices even fully characterize all possible state transitions \cite{Horodecki13,Korzekwa16}.
-From a mathematics point of view this puts us in the realm of majorization relative to a positive vector $d\in\mathbb R^n$ as introduced by Veinott \cite{Veinott71} and---in the quantum regime---Ruch, Schranner and Seligman \cite{Ruch78}.
-For such positive $d$, some vector $x$ is said to $d$-majorize $y$, denoted by $x\prec_d y$, if there exists a $d$-stochastic matrix $A$ such that $x=Ay$.
-A variety of characterizations of $\prec_d$ and $d$-stochastic matrices can be found in the work of Joe \cite{Joe90} .
+From a mathematical point of view this puts us in the realm of majorization relative to a positive vector $d\in\mathbb R^n$ as introduced by Veinott \cite{Veinott71} and, in the quantum regime, by Ruch, Schranner, and Seligman \cite{Ruch78}.
+For positive $d$, some vector $x$ is said to be $d$-majorized by $y$, denoted by $x\prec_d y$, if there exists a $d$-stochastic matrix $A$ such that $x=Ay$.
+A variety of characterizations of $\prec_d$ and $d$-stochastic matrices can be found in the work of Joe \cite{Joe90} and in Prop.~\ref{lemma_char_d_vec} below.

-In general the concept of majorization as first introduced by Muirhead \cite{Muirhead02} and more widely spread by Hardy, Littlewood and P{\'o}lya \cite{Hardy52} roughly speaking describes if a vector with real entries is ``less or more nearly equal'' than another, and found numerous applications in various fields of science \cite{Lorenz05,Dalton20,Parker80,BSH16_alt,OSID17,OSID19}.
-More precisely, one says that a vector $x\in\mathbb R^n$ majorizes $y\in\mathbb R^n$, denoted by $x\prec y$, if $\sum\nolimits_{i=1}^n x_i=\sum\nolimits_{i=1}^n y_i$ and $\sum\nolimits_{i=1}^j x_i^\cdot\leq \sum\nolimits_{i=1}^j y_i^\cdot$ for all $j=1,\ldots,n-1$, where $x_i^\cdot,y_i^\cdot$ are the components of $x,y$ in decreasing order.
-This is well known to be equivalent to the existence of a doubly-stochastic matrix $A$, that is, a $d$-stochastic matrix with $d=(1,\ldots,1)^T$, such that $x=Ay$ \cite[Thm.~46]{Hardy52}.
-A comprehensive survey on classical majorization as well as its applications can be found in \cite{MarshallOlkin}.
+Certainly, the concept of classical majorization as first introduced by Muirhead \cite{Muirhead02} and more widely spread by Hardy, Littlewood, and P{\'o}lya \cite{Hardy52} is a special case of $d$-majorization.
+More precisely, one says that a vector $x\in\mathbb R^n$ is classically majorized by $y\in\mathbb R^n$, denoted by $x\prec y$, if $\sum\nolimits_{i=1}^n x_i=\sum\nolimits_{i=1}^n y_i$ and $\sum\nolimits_{i=1}^j x_{[i]}\leq \sum\nolimits_{i=1}^j y_{[i]}$ for all $j=1,\ldots,n-1$, where $x_{[i]},y_{[i]}$ are the components of $x,y$ in decreasing order.
+This is well known to be equivalent to the existence of a doubly-stochastic matrix $A$, that is, a $d$-stochastic matrix with $d=(1,\ldots,1)^\top $, such that $x=Ay$ \cite[Thm.~46]{Hardy52}.
+A comprehensive survey on classical majorization can be found in \cite{MarshallOlkin}.
+For numerous applications in various fields of science we also refer to \cite{Lorenz05,Dalton20,Parker80,BSH16_alt,OSID17,OSID19}.